General Truthfulness Characterizations Via Convex Analysis: Introduction

+Despite this commonality of question and technique, the literature on mechanism design has proceeded essentially independent of these other literatures and vice versa.
+Further, many characterizations are presented for a particular setting, and it is not immediately clear how they would apply to others.
+As a result, there are many theorems in the literature whose proofs are slight variations on existing results to adapt them to a new setting.
+While ex post the variations are slight, ex ante the needed changes were frequently not obvious and required significant effort to pin down.
+An excellent example of this is the scoring rules characterization by Gneiting and Raftery~\citeyear{gneiting2007strictly}, which has had at least three variants used in various settings~\cite{boutilier2012eliciting,chen2011information,cid-sueiro2012proper}.

+In this paper we address these two problems by formulating a model of information elicitation which is general enough to encompass all these variants, and providing a characterization for it.
+This obviates the need for additional new theorems in any future application that fits into our framework.
+Further, it provides a clearer understanding of the connections between mechanism design and scoring rules which allows us to translate results from one domain to the other.

-In this paper, we examine a general model of information elicitation where a single agent is endowed with some type $t$ that is private information and is asked to reveal it.
-After doing so, he receives a score that depends on both his report $t'$ and his true type $t$.
-For reasons that will become clear, we represent this as a function $\AS{t',t}$ that maps his reported type to a function that maps types to real numbers, with his score being this function applied to his true type (equivalently his reported type selects from a parameterized family of functions with the result applied to his true type).
-We allow \scorevar\ to be quite general, with the main requirement being that $\AS{t',\cdot}$ is an affine \footnote{A mapping between two vector spaces is affine if it consists of a linear transformation followed by a translation.} function of the true type $t$, and seek to understand when it is optimal for the agent to truthfully report his type.
-Given this restriction, it is immediately clear why convexity plays a central role---when an agent's type is $t$, the score for telling the truth is $\AS{t,t} = \sup_{t'} \AS{t',t}$, which is a convex function of $t$ as the pointwise supremum of affine functions.
+Our model consists of a single agent endowed with some type $t$ known only to the agent, who is asked to reveal his type to the principal.
+After doing so, the principal gives the agent a score $\AS{t',t}$ that depends on both the agent's reported type $t'$ and his true type $t$.
+We allow \ASS\ to be quite general, with the main requirement being that $\AS{t',\cdot}$ is an affine function (linear transformation plus a constant) of the true type $t$, and seek to understand when it is optimal for the agent to truthfully report his type.
+Given this truthfulness condition, it is immediately clear why convexity plays a central role---when an agent's type is $t$, we desire the score for telling the truth to satisfy $\AS{t,t} = \sup_{t'} \AS{t',t}$, which means this ``consumer surplus'' function $G(t) := \AS{t,t}$ must be convex as the pointwise supremum of affine functions.